timatom/timatom/README.md

 ### About me

 - Software Engineer, ML Engineer, Data Scientist, Writer, Electrical Engineer, and forever learner
-- With years of experience in engineering, I write DS and AI software applications to make systems smarter
+- With years of experience in engineering, I write computational and ML software applications to make systems smarter
 - Feel free to reach me at timothy@ourse.co

 **Languages and Tools:**